PeptaHub

 Frequently asked questions

 Dihexa is a synthetic oligopeptide developed at Washington State University by Joseph Harding and colleagues.
-It is derived from angiotensin IV and is notable for its extraordinary potency in promoting new synapse formation and cognitive function.
+It is derived from angiotensin IV and is studied for its reported potency in promoting new synapse formation and cognitive function in preclinical models.

 Dihexa potentiates the HGF/c-Met signaling pathway by stabilizing hepatocyte growth factor dimers and enhancing receptor dimerization.
-This amplifies PI3K/Akt and MAPK/ERK signaling, promoting spinogenesis (new synaptic connections) at concentrations 7 orders of magnitude lower than BDNF.
+This amplifies PI3K/Akt and MAPK/ERK signaling, promoting spinogenesis (new synaptic connections) at substantially lower concentrations than BDNF in preclinical studies.

 Human safety data is limited.
 Reported side effects include headache, anxiety at higher doses, and insomnia.
 No human clinical trials have been completed.
-The extraordinary potency raises both excitement and caution in the research community.
+The reported potency raises both interest and caution in the research community.

 Yes, Dihexa is one of the few peptides with oral bioavailability.
 It crossed the blood-brain barrier when administered orally or subcutaneously in animal studies.
 Oral doses typically range from 10-30 mg daily in community use, though this is extrapolated from animal data.